James-Yu/LaTeX-Workshop/README.md

 LaTeX Workshop is an extension for [Visual Studio Code](https://code.visualstudio.com/), aiming to provide core features for LaTeX typesetting with Visual Studio Code.

-This project won't be successful without contributions from the community, especially the current and past key contributors:
+This project won't be successful without contributions from the community, especially from the current and past key contributors:

 - Jerome Lelong [`@jlelong`](https://github.com/jlelong)
 - Takashi Tamura [`@tamuratak`](https://github.com/tamuratak)
 - Tecosaur [`@tecosaur`](https://github.com/tecosaur)